 - We confer with the hiring team to gain an understanding of the demands of the position to be filled, the organizational culture, and the competencies required for success.

-- Candidates complete a battery of on-line and in-office questionnaires and attend an interview with a Corporate Psychologist.
+- Candidates complete a battery of online questionnaires and attend an interview (in-person or via video conferencing) with a Corporate Psychologist.

 - The interview and test results are analyzed and evaluated against the demands of the job and the performance expectations that will be placed on the successful candidate.